Yellowstone Packing List (2026): What to Pack for Every Season

 • Warm pants or joggers (I wear lined joggers from Athleta; Jon loves the Coalatree Evolution joggers)

-• Lightweight gloves, buff, earmuffs
+• Gloves, buff, earmuffs

 • Rain jacket

-What to Pack for Yellowstone in Winter
+What to Pack for Yellowstone in Winter (Guided Tours & Winter Sports)

 FAQ: Packing for Yellowstone National Park